interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 .. figure:: ../figures/VaultRegistry-Redeem.png
     :alt: vault-registry-redeem

     The redeem module interacts through three different functions with the vault registry.
+The green arrow indicate an increase, the red arrows a decrease.

 Fee Model
 ---------

-Following additions are added if the fee model is integrated.
+When the user makes a redeem request for a certain amount, it will actually not receive that amount of BTC.
+This is because there are two types of fees subtracted.
+First, in order to be able to pay the bitcoin transaction cost, the vault is given a budget to spend on on the bitcoin inclusion fee, based on :ref:`RedeemTransactionSize` and the inclusion fee estimates reported by the oracle.
+The actual amount spent on the inclusion fee is not checked.
+If the vault does not spend the whole budget, it can keep the surplus, although it will not be able to spend it without being liquidated for theft.
+It may at some point want to withdraw all of its collateral and then to move its bitcoin into a new account.
+The second fee that the user pays for is the parachain fee that goes to the fee pool to incentivize the various participants in the system.

-- Redeem fees are paid by users in PolkaBTC when executing the request.
-The fees are transferred to Parachain Fee Pool.
+The main accounting changes of a successful redeem is summarized below.
+See the individual functions for more details.

-- If a redeem request is canceled, the user has two choices:
+  - ``redeem.amountBTC`` bitcoin is transferred to the user.
-    - If the user selects to reimburse, the DOT equivalent of PolkaBTC at the current exchange rate plus the punishment fee is deducted from the vault and transferred to the user.
+  - ``redeem.amountBTC + redeem.fee + redeem.transferFeeBTC`` is burned from the user.
-    - If the user does not reimburse, the punishment fee is deducted from the vaults collateral and transferred to the user.
+  - The vault's ``issuedTokens`` decreases by ``redeem.amountBTC + redeem.transferFeeBTC``.
-    - NOTE: with the SLA model additions, the punishment fee paid to the user stays constant (i.e., the user always receives the punishment fee of e.g. 10%).
-However, vaults may be slashed more than the punishment fee, as determined by the SLA.
-The surplus slashed collateral is routed into the Parachain Fee pool and handled like regular fee income.
-For example, if the vault is punished with 20%, 10% punishment fee is paid to the user and 10% is paid to the fee pool.
+  - The fee pool content increases by ``redeem.fee``.

 Data Model
 ~~~~~~~~~~